CRISES IN THE CAPITALIST SYSTEM

 8. Establishment of Processing Industries.

-Some processing industries were established in Africa to reduce the cost of exporting raw materials to Europe.
+Some processing industries were established in Africa to reduce cost of exporting raw materials to Europe.

 Examples include: